Free Pilates Ball Exercise at Home

 These exercises are available for you in the newly released Pilates Ball Exercise Workout Challenge DVD available here.

-Bridging with Leg Curls:
+Bridging on the Ball with Leg Curls

 Purpose: To strengthen the hamstrings while stabilizing the pelvis and improving your balance.
 Position: Lie on your back on a mat with your feet positioned hip width apart on the ball.
 Your heels, Achilles, and lower calf should all be supported.